radar/by_star/README.markdown

 If your database uses something other than `created_at` for storing a timestamp, you can specify the field option like this:

     Post.by_month("January", :field => :something_else)

 All methods support this extra option.

+Or if you're doing it all the time on your model, then it's best to use `by_star_field` at the top of your model:

+    class Post < ActiveRecord::Base
+      by_star_field :something_else
+    end

 ## Ordering records